ROCm/MIVisionX/toolkit/README.md

 ## Analysis & Visualization

-The toolset is available for both classification and object detetction.
+The toolset is available for both [classification](analysis_and_visualization/classification#mivisionx---classification-visualization) and [detetction](analysis_and_visualization/bounding_box#mivisionx---object-detection-visualization).
 Features such as hierarchy, label , image summary etc can be viewed using this toolset.

 ![picture alt](img/summary-classification.png "Classification Summary")